freeCodeCamp/freeCodeCamp/guide/english/android-development/firebase/connect-to-firebase/index.md

 1. The Latest Version of Android Studio

 <br>
+The steps to connect have been concisely mentioned as follows.
 The easiest way to connect to firebase is to use the firebase assistant.

 # 1. Connecting using Firebase Assistant